Hartley Bay community members are employed

 research.

-The Gitga’at people rely on a variety
+The Gitga’at people also rely on a variety

 of informal economic activity, harvesting